Unity-Technologies/com.unity.multiplayer.docs/releases/transport/transport-0-8-0.md

 * Added `LengthInBits` to the `DataStreamWriter`.

 ### Fixes
-* Do not push data events to disconnected connections.
+* Don't push data events to disconnected connections.
 Fixes an error about resetting the queue with pending messages.
 * Made the endian checks in `DataStream` compatible with latest version of burst.

 ## [0.1.2-preview.1] - 2019-07-17